nobu-sh/fine-tuned/README.md

 Developed on `discord.js@14.7.0` later versions cannot guarantee functionality.

-when installed run this in terminal to get Spotify API credentials

 ## Authorization
 In order to utilize Spotify you will need to register a Spotify developer app.
 > Other packages achieve Spotify support by scraping data from the embed Iframes.